-During the fiscal year ended June 30, 2013, the board of directors held five meetings in person or by telephone and acted by unanimous written consent on two occasions and the Audit Committee held four meetings in person or by telephone.
-No meetings in person or by telephone were held and no actions were taken by either the Nominating Committee or Compensation Committee as matters addressable by such committees were considered and approved by the full board.
-Between meetings, members of the board of the directors are provided with information regarding our operations and are consulted on an informal basis with respect to pending business.
-Each director attended at least 75% of the aggregate of the total number of meetings of the board and the total number of meetings of the committees on which such director serves.
+During the fiscal year ended June 30, 2017, the Board of Directors held four meetings in person or by telephone and acted by unanimous written consent on three occasions and the Audit Committee held four meetings in person or by telephone.
+The Nominating Committee acted by unanimous written consent on one occasion, and no meetings in person or by telephone were held by the Nominating Committee.
+No meetings in person or by telephone were held and no actions were taken by the Compensation Committee as matters addressable by such committee were considered and approved by the full Board.
+Between meetings, members of the Board of Directors are provided with information regarding our operations and are consulted on an informal basis with respect to pending business.
+Each director attended at least 75% of the aggregate of the total number of meetings of the Board and the total number of meetings on which such director serves.
+Six out of seven of our directors attended our 2016 Annual Meeting of Stockholders.

-Although we do not have a policy with regard to board members' attendance at our annual meetings of stockholders, all of the directors are encouraged to attend such meetings.
+Although we do not have a policy with regard to Board members' attendance at our annual meetings of stockholders, all of the directors are encouraged to attend such meetings.